Inokinoki/inoki-blog/source/_posts/Ollama.md

 }
 ```

 The order is a preference, which takes the GPU information from `gpuInfo gpu.GpuInfo`.
-It is not forcely to be the "GPU information", it can also indicate to use a certain CPU variant.
+It is not forced to be the "GPU information", it can also indicate to use a certain CPU variant.
 I think `ollama` team may change it very soon.

 In general, the returned `dynLibs` are from a key-value mapping `availableDynLibs` in `llm/payload_common.go`.
 It is generated in `nativeInit`, after the extraction of all the dynamic libraries: